stone-payments/Dlp.Connectors/README.md

     The framework contains a mocker class that is intended to make the test process easier without the need to install third party dependencies.

     The IocFactory funcionality can be found in the Dlp.Framework.Mock namespace.

+## Install from nuget.org

+The official version can be obtained from the nuget package manager with the following command line:

+**PM> Install-Package Dlp.Framework.dll**